Stiivi/Tarot-swift/Sources/TarotKit/Documentation.docc/TarotKit/DevelopmentNotes.md

 Design principle:

-- Every entity that represents the content knowledge must be represented by the graph
+- Every entity that represents the content knowledge is represented by the graph
 - Graph structures should be as simple as possible
 - Purity of abstraction has its practical limits